I Love India

 How To Replace Window Sills

 Windows are the breathers for your house.
-It is through them that air as well as sunshine comes into your house and make it worth living.
-Imagine a house without any windows and your mind will automatically conjure the image of a prison.
+It is through them that air as well as sunshine comes into your house and makes it worth living.
+Imagine a house without any windows and your mind will automatically conjure up the image of a prison.
 Apart from being the source of ventilation, windows also add to the beauty of your house.
 Thus, it becomes very necessary to ensure that they remain in good shape always.
 Many times, you must have seen the window sills of a house getting rotten and spoiling its look.
-In case you are also suffering from the same problem, just read the instructions provided below, for replacing rotted window sills of your house.
+In case you are also suffering from the same problem, just read the instructions provided below and know how to replace the window sills of your house.

 Things Needed